veewee/veewee.github.io/app/_posts/2014-04-27-writing-your-first-grunt-plugin.md

 ### Configure NPM
 Once you got through the installation wizard, you should personalize the NPM file.
-  My plugin is heavy project specific, so I decided to make it a private repository.
+  My plugin is project specific, so I decided to make it a private repository.
   I also like using
   <a href="http://lodash.com/" target="_blank">Lo-Dash</a>
   for handling arrays, so I added this one as a dependency of the plugin.